Explore the magnificent British Virgin Isles

 Day 5 is going to be full of adventure.
 Take your dinghy over to Saba Rock, better known as a jewel in the heart of the North Sound.
-Here you can indulge in Caribbean inspired cuisine and expertly crafted cocktails.
+Here you can indulge in Caribbean-inspired cuisine and expertly crafted cocktails.
 If you don’t already feel it, then this is the beginning of your love affair with the British Virgin Islands.

 Close to Saba Rock, you will find Eustatia Reef.
 Be sure to only visit this area with your dinghy, and make your way slowly as it is very shallow in many places.
 This area is best explored on calm days with good visibility unless you are well acquainted with it already.

 In the afternoon we highly suggest Leverick Bay.
 Here you will find quaint trinket shops in the marina.
 Or if you feel like swimming, take a dip in the pool.
-If you love 360 views and food (who doesn’t?) then be sure to organise a taxi in the late afternoon to take you to Hogs Haven restaurant.
+If you love 360 views and food (who doesn’t?) then be sure to organize a taxi in the late afternoon to take you to Hogs Heaven restaurant.
 Believe us, the sunset is unlike anything that you have ever seen.
 Enjoy your dinner with the lights of the island glimmering and twinkling in the distance.

 Day 6: Leverick Bay, North Sound, Virgin Gorda to Anegada (13 nm)